 Important: saving is not investing.
 We’ve all heard that cash is king, and I admit it’s a cool saying with a nice ring to it.
 While it’s important to have a healthy savings account, too much cash works against you.
 That's because inflation takes away purchasing power making your dollars worth less.
 Most savings account rates are well below 1%, while the equity markets and other investments offer the potential for significantly higher returns over the long-term.

 Note: Talk to us about how to direct your resources.
 There are important choices to make between employer plans, IRAs, taxable accounts, etc.

-Consolidating accounts can also provide a boost to your investing efforts.
+Consolidating accounts can provide a boost to your investing efforts.
 Think about how good it feels after you organize your garage or clean out all of those old clothes from your closet.
-Getting organized financially feels the same and can create the motivation to stick to the plan.
+Getting organized financially feels the same and can create motivation to stick to the plan.

 How to do it?
 Review which banks you work with, find old retirement accounts from former jobs, and other investments spread out in different places and look to see if consolidating makes sense.

 Getting results and seeing your accounts grow feels good and provides validation to keep moving forward.
 It may take time to build momentum, but results will come the longer you stick with it.
 Create a simple balance sheet and review it often, a good practice is to check in on things monthly.

 Looking for an easy way to do it?
 Our client portal app allows you keep tabs on everything from your phone.
 Ask me for more details.

 The opinions voiced in this material are for general information only.
 This material was created for educational and informational purposes only and is not intended as ERISA, tax, legal, or investment advice.
 If you are seeking investment advice specific to your needs, such advice services must be obtained on your own separate from this educational material.